 “Our previous phone system had no call reporting features.
 All calls looked the same—whether they had been answered live or not,” he says.
 “We needed a detailed breakdown for billing purposes, but that wasn’t even an option.

 Even worse, there was no call recording capability.

 “Not being able to record or transcribe calls was a huge liability for our company,” says Abdul.
 “We deal with sensitive issues involving employee benefits and pensions, and we needed a way to document what was said to clients.”

-In mid-2008, Abdul began searching for a new call center provider.
+In mid-2008, Abdul began searching for a new call centre provider.
 He conducted industry research, attended product demos, and invited vendors to come and pitch their offerings.
-At the end of the process he realized two things: virtual call centers were much more cost-effective than traditional ones, and 8x8 had the best virtual call center software solution on the market.
+At the end of the process he realised two things: virtual call centres were much more cost-effective than traditional ones, and 8x8 had the best virtual call centre software solution on the market.